github/opensource.guide/_articles/en-US/how-to-contribute.md

 You should usually open a pull request in the following situations:

-* Submit trivial fixes (for example a typo, broken link, or obvious error)
+* Submit trivial fixes (for example, a typo, a broken link or an obvious error)
 * Start work on a contribution that was already asked for, or that you've already discussed, in an issue

 A pull request doesn't have to represent finished work.
 It's usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a "WIP" (Work in Progress) in the subject line.
 You can always add more commits later.